Back to Home

 Key Insights

-To get a more comprehensive view of our strategy's performance, we will use a Python script to run this backtest on all available symbols in the exchange.
-This will give us statistical insights into which assets our strategy performs best on and help us identify potential market conditions where the strategy excels or struggles.
+To get a more comprehensive view of our strategy's performance, we used a Python script to run this backtest across 10 major cryptocurrency symbols over multiple time periods and parameter configurations.
+This comprehensive analysis provides statistical insights into which assets and market conditions are most favorable for the Bollinger Bands mean reversion strategy.

 Benefits of Multi-Asset Testing